airpair/catching-up-with-javascript-higher-order-functions/post.md

 All other functions are **first-order functions**.

 In JavaScript, functions are first-class citizens, which means they can go anywhere other data types would go (like integers, strings, arrays and objects).
-While this might not be big news for you (I'd bet you wrote callbacks once or twice), it means that you can write optimized code for higher-order functions and take advantage of its properties.
+While this might not be big news for you (I bet you've written callbacks once or twice), it means that you can write optimized code for higher-order functions and take advantage of its properties.

-Ok, but why should you bother with those fancy-pants functions?
+Ok, but why should you bother with these fancy-pants functions?

-In a glance: they are powerful, very expressive, easy to read, great to reuse, effective to maintain and will also tidy your code.
+In a glance: they are powerful, very expressive, easy to read, great to reuse, effective to maintain and will also tidy up your code.

 Just to name a few use cases:

 * You can abstract your work into small chunks (think work steps), and feed them to other functions.
-* You can decorate functions in order to augment their action.
+* You can decorate functions in order to augment their behaviour.
 * You can write functions that create other functions dynamically.
 * You can compose a serie of functions to generate other functions.